mr-ema/data-structures-c/Structures/queue/README.md

 </br>

 ## Priority Queue
-A `priority queue` is a type of `queue` that arranges elements based on their priority values.
+A **priority queue** is a type of queue that arranges elements based on their priority values.
 Elements with higher priority values are typically retrieved before elements with lower priority values.

-Types of `Priority Queue`:
+Types of Priority Queue:
  - **Ascending Order Priority Queue:** As the name suggests, in ascending order priority queue, the element with a lower priority value is given a higher priority in the priority list.

  - **Descending order Priority Queue:** In descending order priority queue, the element with a higher priority value is given a higher priority in the priority list.

 </br>